arcadiapage/arcadiapage.github.io/_posts/2025-04-19-the-garden.md

 "They're ylang-ylang," he said softly.
 "My favorite."

 I found myself remembering.
 Some years ago, my best friend Michelle had bought some organic ylang-ylang essential oil for her diffuser.
 She complained about how the sweet floral scent wasn't exactly what she expected, and she ended up passing it on to me.
 And I—I loved it.
-I used that bottle down to the very last drop, and I added it to my online shopping wishlist.
+I used that bottle down to the very last drop, and I added it to my online shopping wish list.

 But I never bought any for myself.
 I had completely—